Nioh 3 Era Guide

 Heian Period(794-1185)

 The era of courtly elegance and Onmyo magic.
-Kyoto's imperial court hides dark secrets, and powerful onmyoji wield devastating spells alongside ancient yokai.
+Kyoto's imperial court conceals dark rituals, and powerful onmyoji wield devastating spells alongside ancient yokai pulled from classical Japanese folklore.
+Heian-era enemies hit harder with elemental attacks and resist physical damage more than Sengoku foes.

 Key Features